Philcoin (PHL) Price Tops $0.0019 on Exchanges

-Philcoin (PHL) traded 1.6% higher against the dollar during the one day period ending at 18:00 PM Eastern on June 23rd.
-Philcoin has a market capitalization of $244.61 million and approximately $6.08 worth of Philcoin was traded on exchanges in the last day.
-One Philcoin token can currently be purchased for $0.0019 or 0.00000003 BTC on popular exchanges.
-Over the last week, Philcoin has traded 1% higher against the dollar.
+Philcoin (PHL) traded 0.8% higher against the U.S. dollar during the 24-hour period ending at 23:00 PM Eastern on June 23rd.
+One Philcoin token can currently be purchased for approximately $0.0019 or 0.00000003 BTC on popular cryptocurrency exchanges.
+Philcoin has a market capitalization of $244.61 million and $3.12 worth of Philcoin was traded on exchanges in the last day.
+During the last week, Philcoin has traded up 0.7% against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.